mundorfd/olc-html-hacks/html_css_guide.md

 # Step by Step Guide and Resources List
 > [!IMPORTANT]
-> Make sure to write any new HTML/CSS in a text editor of your choice, and then copy into Canvas.
+> To prevent loss of work, write any new HTML/CSS in a text editor of your choice, and then copy into Canvas.
 This is in case you make a mistake and Canvas deletes everything you just made!

 ## Step by Step Guide